zdavidli/site/index.md

 # About Me

 I did my bachelor's and master's in Computer Science at Johns Hopkins.
-I have research interests in computer vision and machine learning with medical applications.
+I have research interests in computer vision, unsupervised learning, and applications of machine learning in healthcare.
 I currently work in industry.

 # Projects